alex-B-Ly/basic-login/readme.md

 # LOGIN EXERCISE

+## Just messing around with this exercise - this version doesn't use Sequelize

 Create an express / handlebars / node.js / mysql app with 3 views
 Register - don't let someone with the same email register twice The registration should have a first name and last name